w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 This state may be skipped from WoT point of vew.
 **Name in other protocols** onboarding (OCF), initial provisioning (M2M), bootstrapping (LwM2M), bootstrapping (installation, commisioning) in T2TRG, bootstrapping (enrollment, trust list acquisition) in OPC-UA), bootstrapping in Anima
-**Actor** responsible to get to this state: provider/vendor **Capabilities**:
+**Actor** responsible to get to this state: provider/vendor **Data**:
+- manufacturer credentials
+- provider credentials, configuration data.

+**Capabilities**:
-- identity: given by new owner (provider/vendor or user)
+- identity: given by new owner (provider/vendor/user credentials)
 - operational level: native, usually modified SW image, run after rebooting the device.
 After onboarding is complete, it can identify and authenticate, can be configured for services.
 - operational for WoT: no
 - external interfaces: native mechanisms (e.g. support for further provisioning/configuration)